mrwadams/genai-regulation-extractor/context/spec.md

 ### 6. GenAI Model Details

-* **Model Selection:** Utilize the `gemini-2.0-flash` model, suitable for rapid iteration and cost-effective PoC development.
+* **Model Selection:** Utilize the `gemini-2.0-flash` model via the new `google-genai` client library, suitable for rapid iteration and cost-effective PoC development.
 Prioritize models with good instruction-following and structured data generation capabilities.
 * **Prompt Engineering:** Develop robust prompts that clearly instruct the model on:
     * The desired output format (JSON/YAML schema).
     * How to identify section headings and hierarchy.